marytts/marytts-wiki/VoiceImportToolsTutorial.md

     estDir       : /your/path/to/Festival/speech_tools (important when creating unit selection voices) gender       : male or female
-    locale       : depends on your voice language, it can be: en_US, de, CHECK which others??? marybase     : /your/path/to/marytts/
+    locale       : depends on your voice language, it can be: en_US, de, etc. marybase     : /your/path/to/marytts/
     samplingrate : 16000
     voicename    : my_voice